2025-2026 Course Catalog

 Also listed as Innovation & Entrepreneurship 250

-Prerequisite: BUEN 100 or approval of instructor
+Prerequisite: BUEN 100 and sophomore standing OR approval of instructor

 BUEN 270: Business Law